avaneev/prvhash/README.md

 bit-reversed, and is accumulated in the `Hash`.
 The `lcg` variable accumulates the result with bit-inversion.
-The `Seed` is then updated with a mix of the bit-reversed multiplication result, previous `lcg`'s value (that includes the message input), and the hash word produced on previous rounds.
+The `Seed` is then updated with a mix of the bit-reversed multiplication result, previous `lcg`'s value (that includes the message input), and the hashword produced on previous rounds.
 The reason the message's entropy (which may be sparse or non-random) does not destabilize the system is because the message becomes hidden in a mix of internal entropy;
 message's distribution becomes irrelevant.
 Both the accumulation of the